robin-raymond/zax.io/strong-weak.md

     value.bar = 2

-    // link a `strong` pointer to `a` from `value` a : A* strong = value.a lifelink value
+    // link a `strong` pointer to `a` from `value` a : A* strong = value.a lifetimemorph value

     doSomething(a)
 }
 ````

-#### `lifelink` versus `lifecast`
+#### `lifetimemorph` versus `lifetimecast`

 The exclusive difference between these operators is safety.
-The `lifecast` operator will force a conversion of any raw pointer to link to `strong` or `handle` pointer even for unrelated pointers.
-The `lifelink` operator will validate the raw pointer actually points inside the address boundaries of the `strong` or `handle` pointer.
-If it does not then `lifelink` will return a pointer to nothing.
+The `lifetimecast` operator will force a conversion of any raw pointer to link to `strong` or `handle` pointer even for unrelated pointers.
+The `lifetimemorph` operator will validate the raw pointer actually points inside the address boundaries of the `strong` or `handle` pointer.
+If it does not then `lifetimemorph` will return a pointer to nothing.

 ### `strong` and `weak` overhead and control blocks